A strategy guide for student leaders by student leaders.

 That being said, certain personality characteristics are difficult to identify.
 The biases of your evaluating members may also come into play when evaluating an individual’s cultural fit.
 Therefore, you should weigh the skills assessment higher than the culture fit.
 I personally use a 65% to 35% weight towards the skills assessment (in other words, I consider the skills assessment to be about 2 times as important as the cultural fit).
 Select the distribution that makes the most sense for you.

-CS2: As a consulting organization, we focus on helping our clients solve their business dilemmas.
+CS2 (Consult for America): As a consulting organization, we focus on helping our clients solve their business dilemmas.
 Thus we presented a brief business problem to our applicants and asked them their ideas to solve the problem.
 We were looking for succinct, logical, and complete analysis.
 We were also looking for a sensible process and a coherent style of communication.
-We also had a segment of the assessment when we simulated a difficult client interaction and monitored the applicant’s response.
+Therefore, we created an assessment that simulated a difficult client interaction and monitored the applicant’s response.

 Depending on the type of skills assessment you decide to hold, you’ll want to ensure appropriate preparation time.
 Optimally, you’ll give your participants a week to prepare from the date of your last information session.
 If you hold tryouts too soon, your applicants won’t have time to prepare and you won’t be able to differentiate who worked hard to join your organization and who didn’t.
 If you hold tryouts more than a week out, people will have joined other organizations and may not be interested in joining another.
 Not to mention, giving your newcomers a week will give them time to stew about their chances and talk with their friends about the process for entering your group.
 It will build up anticipation and make your students feel invested in the process.
 A week will balance optimal preparation time without sacrificing the momentum of your recruitment process.